Rowan, Iowa: Community

-Rowan, located right along Highway 3 in the eastern portion of Wright County, has a lot to offer for a town of 155 people.
-The Iowa River Players Community Theatre, located in the renovated former school gymnasium, presents 3–4 performances per year and brings people from Belmond, Clarion, Dows, Latimer, Hampton, and other area communities.
-The new Rowan Community Building on Main Street houses the Rowan Public Library, City Hall, and a Community Center.
+Rowan, located right along Highway 3 in the eastern portion of Wright County, has a lot to offer for a town of 123 people.
+The Iowa River Players Community Theatre, located in the renovated former school gymnasium, presents 3–4 performances per year and brings people from several surrounding communities.
+The 2007 Rowan Community Building on Main Street houses the Rowan Public Library, City Hall, and a Community Center.
 Rowan's main street also features a playground, fire station, custom wood framing shop, machine and welding business, and a historical museum.
-NEW Cooperative has a grain elevator in town and a new elevator just east of town, with a feed mill currently under construction.
-Rowan has one church in town, the United Church of Rowan, which is a yoked church that belongs to both the United Church of Christ Congregational and the United Methodist Church.
+NEW Cooperative has a new grain elevator and feed mill east of town.
+Rowan has one church in town, the United Church of Rowan, which is a yoked church that belongs to both the United Church of Christ (Congregational) and the United Methodist Church.
 There is also a church 4 miles west of Rowan at the Highway 3/69 Junction—the Immanuel Missouri-Synod Lutheran Church.
-Rowan is a small community that offers affordable housing and is a 12-mile commute to either Belmond or Clarion and Interstate 35 is a short 7-mile drive east.
+Rowan is a small community that offers affordable housing and is a 10-mile commute to either Belmond or Clarion and Interstate 35 is a short 7-mile drive east.

 Education

 Belmond–Klemme Community School District serves the community.

-Rowan Consolidated School District consolidated with Belmond in 1962.
-Belmond–Klemme formed on July 1, 1994, with the merger of the Belmond and Klemme districts.
+The original brick classroom building was constructed in 1914, with the gymnasium addition added in 1949.
+In 1962 the state forced there merger of the Rowan School District with the Belmond Community School District.
+The high school students began attending Belmond in the fall of 1962, with the junior high moving in 1963.
+A grade school was continued until 1971, when the school was closed.
+The original 1914 brick classrooms were demolished in 1977.
+The 1949 gymnasium structure has been renovated over the years to become the Rowan Events Center.

-Today, the Belmond–Klemme School District has a K–12 enrollment of about 700 students.
+Owned by the City of Rowan, the gymnasium is now used as the Iowa River Players Community Theatre.
+The lower level houses a community room for events throughout the year, such as the Legion Fish Fry and the Lions Chicken Barbecue.
+Belmond–Klemme CSD formed on July 1, 1994, with the merger of the Belmond and Klemme districts.